The official blog of the Lung Institute.

 Often, many of these patients have been told that lung transplantation is their only option, and as a result many are turning to advanced treatments such as pulmonary stem cell therapies to enhance lung function and promote healing.
 Here’s some information about how Stem Cell Therapies as Alternative to Lung Transplantation could be beneficial for people with chronic lung diseases.

-How do Stem Cells Restore Damaged Lung Tissue?
+How do Stem Cells Help Damaged Lung Tissue?